 Best Medical Assistant Schools in West Virginia

 If you want to work in healthcare fast, becoming a medical assistant is one of the quickest career paths in West Virginia.
-You can train in under two years and start helping patients right away.
-The job doesn't require a medical license, but most employers prefer graduates from accredited programs.
+You can train in about two years and start helping patients right away.
+The job doesn’t require a medical license, but most employers prefer graduates from accredited programs.

 Here’s what you need to know to choose the right school and get started.

-What a Medical Assistant Does
+What a Medical assistant does

 Medical assistants (MAs) work in clinics, hospitals, and doctor’s offices.
 They handle both patient care and office tasks.
 Your day might include: